atharvacc/c2GAN/README.md

 ## Data processing

-* You can download some data for demo code from [Baidu Cloud][https://pan.baidu.com/s/1zUU5-Ktu4jOJPgrh5JJcyQ].
+* You can download some data for demo code from [here][https://github.com/Xinyang-Li/c2GAN/tree/master/data/data_master].

-* Transform your pictures from '.tif' to '.png' and divide the dataset into training data and test data.
-Usually we use 65%~80% of the dataset as the training data and 20%~35% of the dataset as the testing data.
-The put training A dataset at the 'trainA' folder, training B dataset at the 'trainB' folder, testing A dataset at the 'testA' folder and testing B dataset at the 'testB' folder.
+* Transform your images from '*.tif*' to '*.png*' and divide the dataset into training set and test set.
+Usually we use 65%~80% of the dataset as the training data and 20%~35% of the dataset as the test data.
+Then put images of domain A in the 'trainA' folder, images of domain B in the 'trainB' folder, images of domain A for test in the 'testA' folder,  and images of domain B for test in the 'testB' folder.

 ## For training